Eczema Medication and Treatment

 How do topical corticosteroids help eczema?

-Many prescription and over-the-counter corticosteroids are available.
+Topical corticosteroids are ointments that are placed on affected skin.
+Many prescription and over-the-counter types are available.
 They can:

 What do I need to know about topical corticosteroids used to treat eczema?

-- Low potency doses available without a prescription.
+• Low potency doses are available without a prescription.

 How do oral or injectable corticosteroids help eczema?